 When sampling requirements were met, Summer Creek met the nutrient thresholds for the East Panhandle Region.
 Dissolved oxygen criteria were seldom met during the sampling period.
-The stream is a low gradient, low flow stream that drains a wetland, so these results are not unexpected.
-The lone E. coli water quality limit exceedance was during the September 2017 sampling event.
-Elevated bacteria levels could be the result of beaver activity or other wildlife in the area.
+The stream is a low gradient, low flow system that drains a wetland, so these results are not unexpected.